cloudfoundry-incubator/bosh-huaweicloud-cpi-release/README.md

 - Website: https://bosh.io/docs/build-cpi/

 bosh-huaweicloud-cpi-release is a bosh Provider for Huaweicloud.
-It is based on [bosh-openstack-cpi-release](https://github.com/cloudfoundry-incubator/bosh-openstack-cpi-release) which is a standard Bosh OpenStack CPI.
+It is based on [bosh-huaweicloud-cpi-release](https://github.com/cloudfoundry-incubator/bosh-huaweicloud-cpi-release) which is a standard Bosh HuaweiCloud CPI.
 BOSH-Huaweicloud-CPI has added some enhancements to interact with the many resources supported by Huaweicloud.

 ## Enhancements